kai-gibson/dotfiles/.github/README.md

-# Kai's Dotfiles for Arch Linux
+# Kai's Dotfiles for NixOS

 ## To Install:
 Before installing, it's best to delete everything in .config, .local/bin,